nickg-ca/Ghidra.app-builder/README.md

 At this point, you should have `Ghidra.app` in the `Ghidra.app-builder` directory.

-The script will download Ghidra (currently version 10.2 which is the most recent at time of writing, 2022-11-14) and Azul Zulu JDK 17 binaries.
+The script will download the latest stable Ghidra and Adoptium Temurin JDK 21 binaries.
+It also builds BinExport.

-I'm also building BinExport.

 The downloads will be cached for future use in the `cache` directory.
 You may delete this directory after building if you wish.
+The script won't reuse the downloads.